rahulll13/AI-Powered-Application-for-Early-Heart-Disease-Risk-Prediction/README.md

 # 🚀AI-Powered-Application-For-Early-Heart-Disease-Risk-Prediction

 AI Powered Application used to Predict early risk of heart disease using an explainable AI model along with a simple web interface.
+This project, developed as part of the Infosys Springboard Internship which moves beyond a simple prediction by using Explainable AI (XAI) to show users why a prediction was made, and provides personalized health recommendations based on their key risk factors.
 This repository contains code for data processing, model training, inference, and a small web app to let users enter health parameters and receive a risk estimate.

 ## 🌐Table of Contents
+- Working demo
 - Overview
 - Features
 - Quick Demo